 Synthetic Full Backups

-Synthetic full backups consolidate the data from the latest full backup or synthetic full backup and any subsequent incremental backups into one archive file, instead of reading and backing up data directly from the client computer.
-Since synthetic full backups do not back up data from the client computer, no load is imposed on the client computer.
+Synthetic full backups consolidate the data from the latest full backup or synthetic full backup together with any subsequent incremental backups into one archive file, instead of reading and backing up data directly from the client computer.
+Since synthetic full backups do not back up data from the client computer, this operation imposes no load on the client computer.

-The image on the right describes how a synthetic full backup is created.
+The following image describes how a synthetic full backup is created:

 You can start a synthetic full backup at the subclient, backup set or agent level.
 If you start the synthetic full backup at the backup set or agent level, then an individual job starts on each subclient.
 In other words, if you start a synthetic full backup on a backup set that contains two subclients, then two synthetic full backup jobs run, one for each subclient.
 If you choose to use a new media for synthetic full backups, then you might need to have additional spare media available.